 I recently encountered an unusual issue with Unity 2018.3 and SteamVR 2.20 where light would cause meshes to distort.

 It is hard to explain, as it would happen anytime a light would hit a surface, and only for the first few frames.
-But because it was a unique problem, I wanted to make sure to post a solution somewhere (like here) where it is easy to get to it.
+But because it was a unique problem, I wanted to make sure to post a solution somewhere.

-Like many unusual Unity issues, the problem only happens on-device.
-That is to say, the Unity Editor view, and the Preview in Steam VR, both show a clean view of the model.
-But in the actual headset, you see what looks like screen tearing and mesh tearing on the models.
+Like many unusual Unity issues, the problem may only happen on-device.
+The Unity Editor view, and the Preview in Steam VR, likely will both show a clean view of the model or scene.
+And in the actual headset, you see what looks like screen tearing and mesh tearing on the models.

 This is a real challenge, as the project I am currently working on has significant lighting due to fire.